yojoots/libbitcoin-system-wiki/Altchain-Encrypted-Private-Keys.md

 ### Effect on Serialized Artifacts
 The implementation as described has no impact on intermediate passphrase `token` serialization.
 This artifact retains its encoded prefix of "passphrase" but does not incorporate the address version, and as such this value will be chain ambiguous.

-BIP-38 declares the natural language abbreviation (confirm) prefix `cfrm` for the `public_key` and `6P` for the `private_key`, where the `P` represents password protection and `6` is intended to deconflict with typical WIF keys.
-The `cfrm` prefix is preserved, and the three characters following the confirmation are consistent within a narrow range.
-Similarly the `private_key` prefix is predicable for a given address version, within a narrow range.
+BIP-38 declares the prefix `6P` for the `private_key`, where the `P` represents password protection and `6` is intended to deconflict with typical WIF keys.
+This prefix will vary by payment address version and is predicable for a given address version, within a narrow range.

+BIP-38 declares the natural language abbreviation prefix `cfrm` for the `public_key`.
+This prefix is preserved, and the three characters following the confirmation also vary by payment address within a narrow range.

 The limited encoded prefix ambiguity is similar to that which exists for [payment addresses](https://en.bitcoin.it/wiki/List_of_address_prefixes).
 For example, a testnet payment address begins with either `m` or `n`.
 Similarly the testnet `private_key` can begins with either `8E` or `8F`.